stcorp/muninn/docs/api.md

 - `uuid` - Product UUID
 - `namespaces` - List of namespaces of which the properties should be retrieved.
-By default, only properties defined in the "core" namespace will be retrieved.
+By default, only properties defined in the `core` namespace will be retrieved.

 <a id="muninn.archive.Archive.root"></a>